qixils/mari0pository/README.md

 ## Asset Schema

+The following properties are available for all assets.

 | Property           | Description                                                                                     | Required? |
 |--------------------|-------------------------------------------------------------------------------------------------|:---------:|
 | `type`             | The type of the asset.
 Must be `mappack`, `tileset`, `music`, `sound`, `character`, or `enemy`. |     ✅     |